 Step 5: Use the source data in the cost management or earned value management software tools to produce an Excel file or JSON data encoded file in accordance with the FlexFile DEI and FFS.
-Once again this is easy to do with MaxTeam and EVMax because the tools include the export utilities needed to produce the FlexFile deliverables.
+Once again this is easy to do with MaxTeam because the tools include the export utilities needed to produce the FlexFile deliverables.

 The benefit of using ProjStream’s software tools is that they are already set up to help you produce the FlexFile export files.
 The tools function as the database of record with complete historical traceability for your contract deliverables.

 Where to Find More Information About the FlexFile Requirements